Twitter has always been a social media attention grabber and not so much about connecting users.

-As messaging is by definition, one to one, the concept of networking is lost.
+As messaging is, by definition, one to one, there is no concept of networking.

-So where does this leave self-publishing authors, who have believed that social networking and social media have been the clear go-to marketing platforms?
+Where does this leave self-publishing authors, who have believed that social networking and social media have been the go-to marketing platforms?

-Perhaps the best approach is to forget all about networking as a means to connect with new readers, and instead, focus on becoming an attention-grabber and disseminator of interesting, informative or entertaining news.
+Perhaps the best approach is to forget all about networking as a means to connect with new readers.

-If Twitter has redefined itself, maybe it’s worth following its lead.
+If Twitter has redefined itself as news, maybe it’s worth following its lead.

-In my experience over the last couple of years, the amount of time I spend communicating with other users on Twitter, Facebook, Google+ and all the rest has fallen away to next to nothing.
+In my experience over the last couple of years, the amount of time I spend communicating with other users on Twitter, Facebook, LinkedIn, and all the rest have fallen away to next to nothing.